 Outreach keeps track of all funerals during the year and invites families of the deceased to the next All Souls Mass, where names of the recently deceased are read.
-It is a celebration of these lives, with refreshments follow (when allowed), which are baked by our volunteers.
+It is a celebration of these lives.

 Volunteers make patriotic containers for personal products, and take them to Veteran’s Hospital (when allowed) on Flag Day to distribute to residents, along with a quick visit.

 Our Christmas Giving Tree is for families within the parish community or school who are in need.
 Families sign up for assistance with gifts, tags explaining needs go onto the trees in the church, and parishioners buy, wrap, and return gifts to the trees for distribution to the families.